 There are simple precautions when working with, or near electricity that can be taken to significantly reduce the risk of electrical injury to you and others around you.

-The Health and Safety Executive covers electrical safety at work.
+The Health and Safety Executive - Electricity Index covers electrical safety at work.

 Falls from height are the single biggest cause of workplace fatality in the UK.

-For more information please visit the Health and Safety Executive work at heights website.
+For more information please visit Health and Safety Executive - Work at Heights.

 To prevent falls from heights risk assessments must be undertaken and consideration must be given to the following: